sai-d-build/circuit_stem/DOCS/CodeExecutionFlow.md

     -   Its `build` method uses a `WidgetRef` (`ref`) to access the application's providers.
     -   It **watches** the providers it needs.
 This single line both retrieves the state and subscribes to future updates.
         ```dart
-        final gameEngineState = ref.watch(gameEngineProvider);
+        final gameEngineState = ref.watch(gameEngineProvider(level)).state; // Accessing state property
         final levelManager = ref.watch(levelManagerProvider);
         ```
     -   There is no need to manually create providers here.
 Riverpod handles the entire lifecycle automatically.
 If `gameEngineProvider` needs the `levelManager`, it will read it internally, as defined in `lib/core/providers.dart`.
     -   The UI is built directly based on the state received from the providers (e.g., `gameEngineState.isPaused`).

-## 4. The Gameplay Loop (StateNotifier Pattern)
+## 4. The Gameplay Loop (Orchestrator Pattern)

 Once the `GameScreen` is built, the gameplay loop is driven by state changes.

 1.  **User Input (`ui/game_canvas.dart`)**:
     -   The user interacts with the `GameCanvas` (e.g., taps a component, drags a component, taps a rotate button).
-    -   The UI widget calls a method on the **notifier** of the game engine provider.
+    -   The UI widget calls a method on the `InputManager` via the `GameEngineNotifierV2`.
         ```dart
-        ref.read(gameEngineProvider.notifier).handleTap(x, y);
+        ref.read(gameEngineProvider(level).notifier).input.handleTap(component); // Delegated to InputManager
         ```
-    -   If a component is tapped, the `handleTap` method in `GameEngineNotifier` is called.
-This method now also handles selecting components.
+    -   If a component is tapped, the `handleTap` method in `InputManager` is called.
+This manager then translates the raw input into a game action and calls the appropriate method on `GameEngineNotifierV2`.
-    -   If a rotate button is tapped, the `rotateComponent` method in `GameEngineNotifier` is called.
+    -   If a rotate button is tapped, the `rotateComponent` method in `GameEngineNotifierV2` is called.

 2.  **State Update (`engine/game_engine_notifier.dart`)**:
-    -   The `handleTap` method inside `GameEngineNotifier` contains the business logic.
+    -   `GameEngineNotifierV2` receives the action (e.g., from `InputManager` or a direct call).
+    -   It delegates the core logic to `GameEngineCore`.
-    -   It uses the current state (`state`) and the `LogicEngine` to compute a **new, immutable `GameEngineState` object**.
+    -   `GameEngineCore` processes the action, potentially interacting with `SimulationManager` for logic evaluation (e.g., power flow), and creates a **new, immutable `GameEngineState` object**.
-    -   Crucially, it **does not call `notifyListeners()`**.
-Instead, it updates its state by assigning the new state object to its internal `state` property:
+    -   `GameEngineCore` updates the `GameEngineState`. `GameEngineNotifierV2` then updates its internal state by assigning the new state object to its internal `state` property:
         ```dart
-        state = state.copyWith(grid: newGrid, ...);
+        state = core.commit(state, newGrid, ...); // Delegation to GameEngineCore
         ```

 3.  **Re-render (Riverpod -> UI)**:
     -   Riverpod automatically detects that the `gameEngineProvider` has emitted a new state.
     -   It efficiently rebuilds **only the widgets that were watching the provider**.
     -   In `GameScreen`, the `build` method runs again.
-The `ref.watch(gameEngineProvider)` call now returns the *new* `GameEngineState`.
+The `ref.watch(gameEngineProvider(level)).state` call now returns the *new* `GameEngineState`.
     -   The new state is passed down to the `CanvasPainter`, which redraws the screen to reflect the changes.

 This entire loop is a declarative, unidirectional data flow, which is more robust and easier to reason about than the previous imperative `notifyListeners()` approach.

 ## 5. Winning a Level

-1. In the `GameEngineNotifier`, after a state update, a `_checkWinCondition` method is called.
+1. In the `GameEngineNotifierV2`, after a state update (delegated to `GameEngineCore`), the win condition is checked.
-2. If the win condition is met, the `onWin` callback (which was injected into the notifier by its provider) is executed.
+2. If the win condition is met, the `isWin` flag in the `GameEngineState` is set to `true`.
-3. This callback calls `levelManager.markCurrentLevelComplete()`.
+3. The `onWin` callback (which was injected into the notifier by its provider) is executed, which calls `levelManager.markCurrentLevelComplete()`.
 4. The `LevelManager` updates its own state (e.g., the list of completed levels).
-5. Simultaneously, the `GameEngineNotifier` includes `isWin: true` in the new state it emits.
-6. Back in `game_screen.dart`, the UI rebuilds in response to the new state, and because `gameEngineState.isWin` is true, it can now show a `WinScreen` overlay.
+5. Back in `game_screen.dart`, the UI rebuilds in response to the new state, and because `gameEngineState.isWin` is true, it can now show a `WinScreen` overlay.

+## Legacy Code Execution Flow (Historical Reference)

+The previous architecture featured a monolithic `GameEngineNotifier` that directly handled state management, UI input, and logic evaluation using a `LogicEngine` service.
+This section is retained for historical context.

+### Old Gameplay Loop (StateNotifier Pattern)

+1.  **User Input (`ui/game_canvas.dart`)**:
+    -   The UI widget called a method directly on the `GameEngineNotifier` (e.g., `ref.read(gameEngineProvider.notifier).handleTap(x, y);`).
+    -   The `handleTap` method in `GameEngineNotifier` contained the business logic and used the `LogicEngine` to compute a new `GameEngineState`.

+2.  **State Update (`engine/game_engine_notifier.dart`)**:
+    -   The `GameEngineNotifier` directly updated its `state` property (e.g., `state = state.copyWith(grid: newGrid, ...);`).

+3.  **Re-render (Riverpod -> UI)**:
+    -   Riverpod detected the new state and rebuilt watching widgets.

+### Old Winning a Level

+1. In the `GameEngineNotifier`, after a state update, a `_checkWinCondition` method was called.
+2. If the win condition was met, the `onWin` callback was executed, calling `levelManager.markCurrentLevelComplete()`.

+This legacy approach has been superseded by the modular `GameEngineNotifierV2` orchestrator pattern for improved maintainability, testability, and scalability.